 Taking control of the company would require taking a controlling vote in the meeting of Depository Receipt Holders, the Board of the Issuer and the Board of Directors of Fastned.
-On top of this, the Board of the Issuer will see to it that any change in the direction of the company cannot be in conflict with the statutory purpose of FAST (as set out in section
+In addition, the Board of the Issuer will see to it that any change in the direction of the company cannot be in conflict with the statutory purpose of FAST (as set out in section

 4.3.2) and the guiding principles (as set out in section 4.3.3).
-This implies that the Board of the Issuer will vote in accordance with the purpose as set out in the Articles of Association and the guiding principles and not necessarily in line with the wishes of a (majority) holder of Depository Receipts.
+This implies that the Board of the Issuer will vote in accordance with the purpose as set out in the Articles of Association and the guiding principles and not necessarily in line with the wishes of the Depository Receipt Holders.